You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Evaluation

-where $t_s^*$ and $t_s$ represent the detection and the ground-truth of the onset of a test handwashing procedure, respectively; $\left |\cdot\right |$ is to compute the absolute value.
-Similarly, we use $\left | t_e^*-t_e\right |$ to compute the error of the offset detection.
-We compute the onset/offset detection errors over the test set and report the Mean and standard deviation~(SD) in Table~\ref{tab:startend}.
-The table shows that Means and SDs are all within 1~\textit{second}, indicating UWash can detect handwashing events correctly and stably.
+\textbf{(4) Start/End Detection.} Deserved to reiterate, UWash can automatically detect the handwashing start/end time, not requiring to work along with additional sensors~\cite{mondol2015harmony,samyoun2021iwash,zhong2016washindepth} or to be awakened manually~\cite{samyoun2021iwash}.
+We compute the start/end detection errors over the test set and report the Mean and standard deviation~(SD) in Table~\ref{tab:startend}.
+The table shows that Means and SDs are all within 1 second, indicating UWash can detect handwashing events correctly and stably.

-{\tt (5) Scoring}.
-We use methods described in Section~\ref{sec:score} to compute handwashing scores on the test set.
-Further, we compute the Mean and SD of scoring errors against ground-truth.
-As shown in Table~\ref{tab:startend}, the mean and the SD are less than 5 points, indicating UWash can score users' handwashing procedures well.
+\textbf{(5) Scoring Results.} We report the handwashing scoring results in Table~\ref{tab:startend}.
+As shown in Table~\ref{tab:startend}, the mean and the SD are less than 5 points, indicating UWash can score handwashing well.

-In Fig.~\ref{fig:visualization}, we visualize how UWash works on an example of the 26th participant.
-UWash outputs sample-wise gesture classification, with which we can detect onset/offset of handwashing, estimate the duration of gestures, score gestures and the whole handwashing procedure.
-Thus UWash can help users to check and promote their handwashing practice with the estimated scores in daily life.
+\textbf{(6) Visualization.} In Fig.~\ref{fig:visualization}, we visualize how UWash works on a sample of the 26th participant.
+UWash outputs sample-wise gesture classification, with which we can detect the start/end time, estimate the duration of gestures, score gestures with the estimated duration, and score the whole handwashing procedure.
+Thus UWash can help users to promote their handwashing practice with the estimated scores in daily life.